ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ```
   {: screen}

-### Creating asynchronous Actions
+### Creating asynchronous actions
 {: #openwhisk_asynchrony_js}

-JavaScript functions that run asynchronously can return the activation result after the `main` function returns by returning a Promise in your Action.
+JavaScript functions that run asynchronously can return the activation result after the `main` function returns by returning a Promise in your action.

 1. Save the following content in a file called **asyncAction.js**.
   ```javascript